Studies Show Working Overtime Is Basically Pointless

 So if 60 hours is too much, how many hours per week should we strive for?
 I thought you might ask…

-If that sounds like it’s not enough time to get everything done, you might just need to change how you work in order to maximize productivity.
 For example, studies have found that working for 1-2 hours, then taking a 20-30 minute break, keeps your brain fresh and enables you to accomplish more in less time.
 The fancy word for this is “Ultradian Rhythm“.

-The point to all this is, your spouse is right, you do work too much.
 8-10 hours a day is reasonable, and you won’t get much more accomplished by working over that.

 And next time 5 o’clock creeps up and you think – “Okay, just one more thing and I’m done…” – don’t do it.
-It’s (scientifically) not worth it.
+It’s scientifically not worth it.